-- (a) The services provided must primarily be day care and educational, and not medical services. - (b) The services may not operate outside the hours 6:00 to 18:00. - (c) The dominant use of the dwelling house must remain for the living accommodation of a single family. - (d) Not more than 20 children may be registered at a time, or on the property at any time.
+- (a) The services provided must primarily be day care and educational, and not medical services. - (b) The services may not operate outside the hours 6:00 to 18:00. - (c) The dominant use of the dwelling house must remain for the living accommodation of a single family. - (d) Not more than 20 children may be registered at a time, or on the property at any time. - (e) Parking and access must be provided in accordance with this By-law. - (f) Registration with the Department of Social Services is compulsory.

-- (e) In the absence of a Municipal policy or by-law on outdoor advertising and signage, no advertising sign may be displayed other than a single un-illuminated sign or notice not projecting over a public street and not exceeding 1 m2 in area; - (f) Parking and access must be provided in accordance with this By-law.
+(g) In the absence of a Municipal policy or by-law on outdoor advertising and signage, no advertising sign may be displayed other than a single un-illuminated sign or notice not projecting over a public street and not exceeding 1 m2 in area.